deiberchacon/vue-github-explorer/README.md

-# vuejs-github-explorer-blog
+# Vue.js Github Explorer
-A Github Explorer Using Vue.js
+A Github explorer using Vue.js